How to Become a Book Editor

-You are not likely to get rich as a book editor, but you’ll be able to support your family, and, even better, to instill in your kids an admiration for the written word.
+You are not likely to get rich as a book editor, but you will be able to support your family, and, even better, to instill in your kids an admiration for the written word.

 Editors plan, review and revise written content for publication.
 A book editor is an editor who works for a book publisher.
 She is in charge of reviewing submitted material to find manuscripts that are a good fit for her publisher.
 She also works with the authors to pull together the final versions on time and error free.

 However, you may need to earn a bachelor’s degree in a subject dealing with written communications, such as English, journalism or the like.
 Moreover, this type of college curriculum can help you learn to be a better reader, writer and editor.
 You also should be proficient with a computer.

 Your school may offer internships at magazines, newspapers or book publishers.
 These are excellent since you will not only get firsthand experience in the industry but have the chance to build connections.

 Book editors usually work for book publishers.
-Other editors can work for different types of publishers, including newspapers, magazines and online internet publications.
+Other editors can work for different types of publishers, including:

 Years of Experience